Cherry-Stone-Studios/Alley-Cat-Game/README.md

   end of the street and find your new home with a warm and loving family.
   Are you ready to embark on this heartwarming quest and find a place to call your own?
 Let the adventure begin!

+## Controls

+- Up Arrow Key = Jump
+- Double tap Up Arrow Key = Double Jump
+- Left Arrow Key = Move Backwards
+- Right Arrow Key = Move Foward

+## Objectives

+- Get the highest score and highest chonk meter, avoid enemies and obstacles.
+- Maneuver your way through the city, avoiding obstacles and enemies.
+- Reach the loving family on the other side of town.